Skip advert

 Advertisement - Article continues below

-There’s a new “lateral” pattern on the grille too, which is horizontal on base models, but is replaced by a vertical pattern in the same colour as the car's bodywork for Allure and GT models.
+All versions feature a vertical grille pattern in the same colour as the car's bodywork.
 The 2008’s three-claw LED tail-lights have also been tweaked.
 There’s no denying the 2008 is an eye-catching car, which helps it stand out in the bloated small SUV segment, and we’re sure has allowed it to be sold on looks alone a good many times.

 Inside, the 2008’s interior design, although a little quirky and very gloomy in our opinion, offers superb levels of quality for the class and puts most of its rivals, like the Ford Puma, in the shade.
-Sadly there aren’t any physical climate controls.
-You think that’s what the black piano-style keys are for, however they don’t cover many functions, other than heating the windscreen and simply turning off the air-con.
-If you want to change the temperature or fan speed, that’s done on the central touchscreen.
+Sadly, there aren’t any physical climate controls, so if you want to change the temperature or adjust the fan speed, you’ll have to delve into the central touchscreen.
+The piano-style keys below the screen only cover limited functions or controls that have to have a physical button by law, such as the hazard warning lights.

 Skip advert